 Why is diversity essential on the Frontline programme?

-22% of our 2020 cohort identifies as being Black, Asian or minority ethnic and our most recent intake has a higher representation of men than other routes, but we want to and know we can do better.
+On the Frontline programme, 22% of our 2020 Cohort identifies as being Black, Asian or minority ethnic and 20% as men.
+This places us in line with, and slightly ahead of the profession as a whole, but we know we can do better.

 What are our diversity commitments?

 On the Frontline programme we are committed to:

 - bringing more diverse cohorts into the social work profession

 - making anti-racist teaching on the programme more explicit

 - equipping participants with the skills to challenge discrimination in all its forms and advocate for social justice and change

 You can learn more about our charity-wide diversity commitments in our Racial Diversity and Inclusion action plan.